Weber-Comm/3DPointCloudTracker/README.md

 Clustering:

 1. `EPS`: a parameter for the DBSCAN clustering algorithm.
 It specifies the maximum distance between two samples for them to be considered as in the same neighborhood.
 A smaller EPS value means that points need to be closer together to be considered part of the same cluster, leading to a greater number of smaller clusters.
 2. `Min Samples`: a parameter for the DBSCAN clustering algorithm.
 It represents the minimum number of points required to form a cluster.
-A higher value will result in fewer clusters, as it requires more points to be close together (within the EPS distance) to form a cluster
+A higher value will result in fewer clusters, as it requires more points to be close together (within the EPS distance) to form a cluster.

 Canvas and plotting: